-Residents - File No. 212521
+Residents - File No. 220089

-The proposed ordinance amends Section 8-5 of the Miami-Dade County Code to hold residential building owners responsible for providing alternate housing for displaced residents, and paying costs associated with relocation, when a building with 25 units or more is deemed unsafe by the Building Official having jurisdiction and must be vacated.
+The proposed ordinance amends Section 8-5 of the Miami-Dade County Code to hold residential building owners responsible for providing alternate housing for displaced residents, and paying costs associated with relocation, when a building is deemed unsafe by the Building Official having jurisdiction and must be vacated.
 Furthermore, should the residential building owner fail to timely relocate residents, the code amendment empowers Miami-Dade County to assist in the relocation.
-Any costs incurred by the County as result of the relocation efforts are to be assessed to the building owner and the owner advised via a Notice of Required Payment of Costs of Resident Relocation.
+Expenditures incurred by the County as result of the relocation efforts are to be assessed to the building owner and the owner advised via a Notice of Required Payment of Costs of Resident Relocation.
 In the event of non-payment, the Ordinance provides the County authorization to recover costs via lien against the property subject of the violation or upon any other property owned by the same individual/entity.